alkurbatov/dotfiles/man/emacs_keys.md

 (while browsing buffers list) % - toggle read-only mode.
 (while browsing buffers list) 1 - open a buffer in the current window.
 (while browsing buffers list) m - mark a buffer to be opened in a window.
-(while browsing buffers list) v - desplay the buffers marked with m in several windows.
+(while browsing buffers list) v - display the buffers marked with m in several windows.
-C-x b - create empty buffer (if name is omotted, the last closed buffer is shown).
+C-x b - create empty buffer (if name is omitted, the last closed buffer is shown).
 C-x b N - open the buffer named N.
 C-x b *Messages* - open the text editor's messages buffer.
 C-x s - save the buffers associated with files.